 3. The World Health Organization (WHO)

-According to these new WHO guidelines, who it should be noted are very interested in limiting screen time for kids, say that children between 2 and 5 should be limited to only 60 minutes of screen time per day (and the less the better).
+According to new WHO guidelines, who are very interested in limiting screen time for kids, say that children between 2 and 5 should be limited to only 60 minutes of screen time per day (and the less the better).
 Children under 2, it says, should not spend any time with screens at all.
 Ideally, any screen time should be spent “co-watching” with engaged adults.
-This recommendation is directly connected to the WHO’s evidence of widespread childhood obesity, and a general lack of movement in the daily schedules of children.
+This recommendation directly connects to the WHO’s evidence of widespread childhood obesity, and a general lack of movement in the daily schedules of children.

 One interesting fact: these guidelines have changed repeatedly in the last five years, which shows that the amount of research available about this subject is increasing and that the results reflect two opinions, first and foremost: screens are here to stay and will be a part of young children’s lives, and the kinds of content are evolving and becoming more worthy of consideration.
 The big 3’s opinions have changed somewhat, too, and we’ll continue to update their recommendations.

 Let’s now look at two events that were led by the same expert.